 MV: Just continuing this adventure as long as I can, and offering opportunity to my kids when I can.

-And if I can, we need to empower this next generation them to get off of off of these things (cell phones) every now and then, and get out into nature.
-When you do that, you discover what we have, and it’s a it’s a pretty amazing place.
+And if I can, we need to empower this next generation them to get off of these things (cell phones) now and then and get out into nature.
+When you do that, you discover what we have, and it’s a pretty amazing place.

 MJ: That’s an inspiring note to end on – thanks so much for your time and sharing your story, Michelle!